 - Focuses on achieving results?

 The Five Dysfunctions of a Team model is a proven model that has been around for many years.
-The Five Behaviors of a Cohesive Team uses this model to get beyond the dysfunctions of a typical team.
-The results are amazing!
+The Five Behaviors of a Cohesive Team combines this model with the power of Everything DiSC profiles to turn areas of dysfunction into team strengths.

 Five Behaviors of a Cohesive Team Model Components

-When team members are genuinely transparent and honest with each other, they are able to build vulnerability-based trust.
-It’s really easy to say you trust someone but to build a foundation of trust, team members must be transparent and completely honest with one another.
-This requires them to be vulnerable.
-This requires them to admit mistakes and to ask for help when needed.
+When team members are open and honest with each other, they are able to build vulnerability-based trust.
+It’s really easy to say you trust someone, but to build a foundation of trust team members must be transparent and unafraid to tell the truth.
+This requires them to be vulnerable by admitting mistakes and asking for help when needed.

-The Five Behaviors of a Cohesive Team program teaches teams to embrace accountability.
-Team members may be conflicted between their own goals and their team’s goals, but if they have trust in each other, if they engage in healthy conflict, if they commit to the team’s action plan, and if they’re willing and able to hold each other accountable, they will be able to focus on the collective results of the group.
-They will be able to let personal goals go and focus their energy on the team.
+The Five Behaviors of a Cohesive Team program teaches teams how to embrace accountability.
+Team members may be conflicted between their own goals and team responsibilities.
+But if they trust each other, aren't afraid of healthy conflict, are committed to the team’s action plan, they should be willing and able to hold each other accountable.
+A team with accountability will be able to remind each other about deadlines and review others' work for accuracy.
+They will be able to let go of selfish ambitions and focus their energy on team results.

-- Team members are willing to sacrifice for the team.
+- Are willing to sacrifice for the team.

 A team ensures that its attention is focused on results by making results clear, and rewarding only those behaviors and actions that contribute to those results.
 A functional team must make the collective results of the group more important to each individual than individual members' goals.- Patrick Lencioni, Author Five Dysfunctions of a Team, on Results